MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/network-requests-in-office-2016-for-mac.md

 - ```defaults write com.microsoft.Powerpoint UseOnlineContent -integer 0```

-If users attempt to access the Sign-In function, they will see an error that a network connection is not present.
+If users try to access the Sign-In function, they will see an error that a network connection is not present.
 Because this preference also blocks online product activation, it should only be used for Volume License installations.
 Specifically, using this preference will prevent Office applications from accessing the following endpoints:

 - ```https://odc.officeapps.live.com```